Jean Segura Player Props: Marlins vs. Royals

 Royals Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Royals pitching staff ranks 13th in MLB.
+- The 8.9 strikeouts per nine innings put together by the Royals pitching staff ranks 13th in the league.

-- The Royals will look to Hernandez (0-3) in his third start of the season.

-- His most recent appearance came in relief on Saturday when the right-hander threw a third of an inning against the Colorado Rockies, surrendering four earned runs while allowing three hits.
+- His most recent appearance came on Tuesday against the St. Louis Cardinals, when the righty tossed five scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.